zews78/covid_kanvas/README.md

 The data updation is quite frequent, thanks to the API used!

 ## API Used
 The API used in this dashboard is **COVID19-India API**, which is a volunteer-driven, crowdsourced database for COVID-19 stats & patient tracing in India.
-It usee state bulletins and official handles to update the numbers.
+It uses state bulletins and official handles to update the numbers.
 The data is validated by a group of volunteers and published into a Google sheet and an API.
 API is available for all at [api.covid19india.org](api.covid19india.org). <br/><br/>

 **For more information related to database, visit:** [https://github.com/covid19india/api](https://github.com/covid19india/api).

 ## Setup
 * To run the code, clone the repo, and install node modules in the root directory of the project.
-* Run the command **npm start** and the project will execute on [http://localhost:3000](http://localhost:3000) in development mode.
+* Run **npm start** and the project will execute on [http://localhost:3000](http://localhost:3000) in development mode.

 ## Suggestions
 The suggestions and contributions to this dashboard are always welcome and appreciable.<br/><br/>

-his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).